cspayne/winter2024dfw/_posts/2016-08-27-example-post-one.md

 title: Example Post - Test
 ---

-This would be a test post for a weekly update.
+This is a test post for a weekly update, and will be deleted when actual posts are made.

 <!-- more -->